English (including Phonics)

 Writing

 We follow a mastery approach in the teaching of writing in which children focus on a writing purpose (inform, entertain, persuade, discuss) for a longer period of time in order to embed key principles.
 Our Talk for Writing framework focuses around a key, high-quality text and is taught in a three-phase structure (Imitate/Investigate, Innovate and Invent).
 This allows children to immerse themselves in the text, then build on key skills using the text to support and inspire and finally leading to an independent outcome.
 Children are exposed to a range of text types throughout their school life.
 It is vital that our children are able to write for a range of purposes and in a range of styles.
 Vocabulary is taught explicitly across the curriculum, following the Word Aware principles, and retention and application is promoted through vocabulary displays, ‘word pots’ and activating activities.
 From Reception to Year 4 children follow a Nelson handwriting curriculum, ensuring progression in transcription skills.
 We believe that mastering a fluent handwriting style early allows children more time planning, thinking about content and constructing the sentences.
 Children in need of further support beyond Year 3 will revisit that curriculum, starting at the point that matches their stage.
-Stopping to think about spelling a word uses working memory needed for other aspects of writing, which is why Years 3-6 children follow Rising Stars spelling, a programme that provides a rigorous learning pathway that progresses on from phonics and builds knowledge year on year.
+Stopping to think about spelling a word uses working memory needed for other aspects of writing, which is why Years 3-6 children follow Spelling Shed spelling, a programme that provides a rigorous learning pathway that progresses on from phonics and builds knowledge year on year.
 Children in Year 2 follow the Little Wandle spelling programme.
 We understand that reading, writing and oracy are closely linked and, as such, ensure that children are given opportunities to practise and refine all three areas of English during the school day.

 Impact